X1L3F/ESP32-CAN-Shield/README.md

 ![plot](Images/AdvancedSettings.png)

-For independent usage of the Connector application outside of a Python interpreter, it was compiled with PyInstaller into a ConnectorApp.exe for Windows.
+For independent usage of the Connector application outside of a Python interpreter, it was compiled with [PyInstaller](https://pypi.org/project/pyinstaller/) into a ConnectorApp.exe for [Windows 23H2](https://support.microsoft.com/de-de/topic/updateverlauf-von-windows-11-version-23h2-59875222-b990-4bd9-932f-91a5954de434).
 The .exe file is designed to support 1080p and 2k screen resolutions.
 A detailed guide for compiling an .exe-file with PyInstaller from a .py-PyQt5 file and .ui-PyQt5 file is provide under `dist/PyInstallerGuide`.

 #### Simulation